hugeinc/styleguide/Readme.md

 - Fix sidebar toggle
 - Fix closed header behavior
-- Check bottlenecks of performance in the function sidebarLinksHighlight()
 - Dynamically write the date of the last change with Node.js
 - Reintegrate and test JSON lint
 - Reintegrate and test JSHint